qsebring3930/cs2mulch/_pages/tree-lexicon.md

 ## Level

 A card is at a certain *level* in a tree.
-The level is determined by the number of card between this card and the *root* of the tree, using the path from the card to the *root* through its *parent*.
+The level is determined by the number of cards between this card and the *root* of the tree, using the path from the card to the *root* through its *parent*.